khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens.md

 ### In design

 <note>We are currently piloting using design tokens in Figma.
+We're asking that only those part of the pilot use the library.
 Sign up to the pilot and learn more in the [issue](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/1771).</note>

 Design tokens are used by [applying Figma variables](https://help.figma.com/hc/en-us/articles/15343107263511-Apply-variables-to-designs) to elements on the canvas.